-6.2.8.1 The additional hydrogen syngas for FT and the other hydrogen requirements for the Refinery will be met by reforming natural gas in steam methane reforming units (SMR).
+The additional hydrogen syngas for FT and the other hydrogen requirements for the Refinery will be met by reforming natural gas in steam methane reforming units (SMR).
 The syngas produced in the SMR after taking out FT requirements and after shift conversion, will go to a Pressure Swing Adsorption (PSA) unit for raw hydrogen purification.
+This unit will possess two stacks for each train to vent emissions resulting from flaring.